-The Family Prep Screen (FPS) analyzes your genes to determine if you may be a carrier for particular recessive genetic disorders.
-The FPS, as prescribed by your doctor, can detect over 100 health conditions that can be passed unknowingly from parent to child, including: α/β-Thalassemia, Cystic Fibrosis, GJB2-related Hearing Loss, Fragile X Syndrome and Spinal Muscular Atrophy (SMA).
+The new Counsyl Foresight™ Carrier Screen (formerly Family Prep Screen) analyzes your genes to determine if you may be a carrier for particular recessive genetic disorders.
+The Foresight Carrier Screen (FCS), as prescribed by your doctor, can detect 175+ diseases that can be passed unknowingly from parent to child, including: α/β-Thalassemia, Cystic Fibrosis, GJB2-related Hearing Loss, Fragile X Syndrome and Spinal Muscular Atrophy (SMA).
+It is methodically designed to maximize detection rates >99% for the vast majority of genes on the panel.
 A full list of diseases is available upon enquiry.

 Genes are hereditary material babies inherit from their parents, which pass along family characteristics such as hair and eye colour, including genetic diseases, even if the parents do not display the disease, which in the case, they are known as carriers.

 A carrier is someone who has only one gene with a mutation and one gene that is unaffected.
 Carriers are typically symptom-free and do not know that they carry a mutation.
 Recessive genes are caused by changes (mutations) in a person’s genes.
 Every person has two copies of each gene, one inherited from each parent.
 A recessive disease occurs when both copies of the same gene have a mutation.
 Some of the diseases on the FCS are inherited differently – only the female needs to be a carrier to have a baby at risk.
 Fragile X syndrome is a significant example of this.